 The uterus is still enlarged after birth and does not return to its normal size until 2 weeks postpartum.
-Contraction of the uterus as it shrinks can cause discomfort or ‘afterpains’, which are intensified with breastfeeding due to the release of the hormone oxytocin.
+Contraction of the uterus as it shrinks can cause discomfort or "afterpains", which are intensified with breastfeeding due to the release of the hormone oxytocin.
 Once the uterus has returned to its normal size, you still can’t expect an immediate flattening of the belly because the abdominal wall has been stretched and weakened.
-As well, diastasic recti is a common condition where the abdominal muscles separate during pregnancy.
+As well, diastasis recti is a common condition where the abdominal muscles separate during pregnancy.
 This separation can be minimal or extensive and it can take 6-8 weeks to return to normal.

 It is completely normal and expected to have light to moderate amounts of bleeding and discharge following childbirth.
 This is called “lochia” and is made up of blood, uterine tissue, and bacteria.
-In the first 3 days after childbirth lochia is bright to dark red (lochia ruba), it turns pink or brown by day 3-4 (lochia serosa) and can continue for ten days before it turns white or yellowish (lochia alba).
+In the first 3 days after childbirth lochia is bright to dark red (lochia ruba), it turns pink or brown by day 3-4 (lochia serosa), and can continue for ten days before it turns white or yellowish (lochia alba).
 In total, this can continue for up to 6 weeks postpartum.
-Bleeding does become concerning when you notice excessive amounts (i.e. you saturate a sanitary pad within 15 minutes to 1 hour), clots larger than a golf ball, foul smells, or red blood past the 4 day mark.
+Bleeding does become concerning when you notice excessive amounts (i.e. you saturate a sanitary pad within 15 minutes to 1 hour), clots larger than a golf ball, foul odour, or red blood past the 4-day mark.
 In these cases you should consult with a health professional.

-A question which many women and their partners want to know is whether or not the vagina will ever look the same after birth.
-The truth is no, the vagina will have some permanent changes, but unless there is significant birth trauma these changes will be minimal.
+A question which many women and their partners want to know is whether or not the vagina will ever look or be the same after birth.
+The truth is no, the vagina will have some permanent changes, but unless there is significant birth trauma these changes will be minimal and not impair function.
 Immediately after birth, however, the vagina and perineum (the area between the vagina and anus) will be quite stretched, swollen, and possibly bruised.
 It will take 6-10 weeks for the vagina to return to its near pre-pregnancy shape and size.
 Resuming sexual activity after birth can take some time as you want to wait for postpartum bleeding to stop, incisions to heal, and to feel physically and emotionally ready.
 If you have had an episiotomy or perineal tear, this area is also likely be tender for some time.
 So take it slow, be patient, and set reasonable expectations.
 As well, lubricants can be helpful as vaginal dryness is common in the postpartum period due to the hormonal changes.